 Broad and balanced curriculum which asks children to look locally and globally at a wide range of cultural and religious practices Curriculum term 2 devoted to RE and a faith study Christianity explored through in depth study at Easter and Christmas PSHE Curriculum designed to promote discussion and debate about faith in modern Britain and promote acceptance of different beliefs Rights Respecting Award- values and welcomes diversity Strong, reciprocated Ugandan link, immersing children in a culture very different from their own Assemblies, reflection and clergy visits promote understanding of faith and spirituality Yearly trip for all year groups to different places of worship EYFS’s flexible, child-led approach means festivals and cultural practices are explored by our youngest children.

-Rights Respecting award underpinned by true understanding of ‘respect’ and its role in creating harmonious communities in modern Britain and beyond Termly charity fundraising led by Rights Action Group, as well as responsive campaigns e.g. Nepalese earthquake Class behaviour charters and ‘PSHE/RSE’ charters help children respect each other and themselves Differences are celebrated through achievement assemblies, circle times, discussions, visiting workshops and curriculum themes THRIVE is embedded and promotes mutual understanding ALL adults model positive relationships Anti-bullying message is strong and understood by all stakeholders, promoted through PSHE, assemblies and displays An extensive range of clubs and sporting opportunities uphold values of team work and respect for all Learning mentor works with groups and individuals to fosters respectful relationships.
+Rights Respecting award underpinned by true understanding of ‘respect’ and its role in creating harmonious communities in modern Britain and beyond Termly charity fundraising led by Rights Action Group, as well as responsive campaigns e.g. Nepalese earthquake Class behaviour charters and ‘PSHE/RSE’ charters help children respect each other and themselves Differences are celebrated through achievement assemblies, circle times, discussions and visiting workshops ALL adults model positive relationships Anti-bullying message is strong and understood by all stakeholders, promoted through PSHE, assemblies and displays An extensive range of clubs and sporting opportunities uphold values of team work and respect for all Learning mentor works with groups and individuals to fosters respectful relationships.

 Two stage election process for RAG Team members Homework, assemblies and class work on BIG political events e.g. The 2015 General Election Ethos of fairness and pupil voice in all aspects of school Pupil and parent questionnaires that inform School improvement Increase in parent/carer voice, directly impacting and moulding school initiatives Children’s option to choose own home learning on Takeaway Menus Explicit teaching about Democracy through PSHE and wider curriculum e.g. ‘What is democracy?’ line of enquiry in Year 5, as part of work on Ancient Greece.